Contact Me

 Vet Game

-I joined a coding group where we regularly challenge ourselves to do better and/or work faster.
+I joined a coding group where we regularly challenge ourselves to work faster or use new technologies.
 This challenge was designing and building a simple site within 48 hours.

 Much To-do